danleechina/2048.swift/README.md

 ## Setup

-The game is just tested in macOS platforms currently.
+The game is just tested in macOS platform currently.

 ### Requirements